dragomang87/byte-alphabet/README.md

 is very font dependent and is likely indiscernible or badly displayed with many fonts.

 ## Examples
-As an example, the above hex strings would be represented as follows with the proposed byte alphabet (where indeed the tilde's are not displayed properly):
+As an example, the low weight irreducible polynomials above would be represented as follows with the proposed byte alphabet (you should be able to see a tilde on top of D and 7 and an underscore under B):
 ```
 8  : 0y1T (none)
 16 : 0y10B̲ (underline)